Get App

 In an official notification, the government said it would prohibit the exports of raw and white sugar, while allowing shipments already in the export pipeline to proceed under specified conditions.
 It said consignments would be permitted if loading had already begun before publication of the notification in the Official Gazette.
 Exports will also be allowed where a shipping bill had been filed and the vessel had already berthed, arrived or anchored at an Indian port, as per the report.

-Shipments will further be cleared if sugar had been handed over to customs or a custodian prior to publication of the notification, the government said.
-New York raw sugar futures extended gains to over 2%, while London white sugar futures jumped 3% after India announced the ban on exports.
+Significantly, the ban will not apply to sugar exports to the European Union and the United States under existing tariff-rate quota and arrangements, the government said.
+Shipments will further be cleared if sugar had been handed over to customs or a custodian prior to publication of the notification, it added.
+Global markets reacted quickly as New York raw sugar futures extended gains to over 2%, while London white sugar futures jumped 3% after India announced the ban on exports.

 Newsletters